Aardman Animations Logo

 Aardman Animations Logo History

 The company was formed in 1972, but the first logo appeared in 1989.
-This is because, in the early years, the team performed individual tasks for television: creating characters and brief plots.
-Only in 1989 did the team of three founders start creating short five-minute films, one of which won an Oscar, and then they started shooting feature-length cartoons.
-Therefore, a studio logo was needed.
-Its creation was likely influenced by Nick Park, who joined the team in 1985.
+This is because, in the early years, the team did separate assignments for television: creating characters and short stories.
+Only in 1989, the team of three founders began to create short five-minute films, one of which was awarded an Oscar and then began shooting full-length cartoons.
+Therefore, there was a need for a studio logo.
+Its creation was most likely influenced by Nick Park, who joined the team in 1985.
 It was in his series of cartoons about Wallace and Gromit that the emblem first appeared.

 What is Aardman?

-It’s an animation studio headquartered in Bristol.
-It works in stop-motion technique.
+It is an animation studio headquartered in Bristol.
+It works in stop-motion animation.
 The most profitable film was Chicken Run, which grossed $220 million.
 The studio has nine films and eight multi-episode series to its credit.

 1989 – 1998